We get a lot of questions that go something like this:

 Stability can serve to counteract the sometimes de-stabilizing effects of a rockered ski’s shorter effective edge.

 Conversely, if a ski isn’t especially stable at speed (maybe it’s quite light, has a lot of sidecut, and / or is super soft), but you’d like to get as much high-speed stability out of the design as possible, you might consider going for a longer length.
+If you’re looking at different lengths of the same ski model, the longer version is generally going to be more stable at high speeds, while the shorter length is generally going to be easier to ski at slower speeds.

 - A Note on the Insufficiency of the English Language – “Damping” vs. “Damp”